FlowlistBot/api-flowlist/README.md

 # FlowList API
-Official package to interact with flowlist API to post your bot's Server Count.
+Official package to interact with Flowlist API to post your bot's Server Count.

 ## 📝 Requirements
 1. Make sure u have added your bot to our listing system.